shantanubala/haptic-research-group/trunk/wireless_haptic_belt/code/firmware/README.txt

  - Choose "Arduino Pro or Pro Mini (8 MHz)" from the Tools -> Board menu
  - Choose the serial port the Funnel is connected to from Tools -> Serial Port
  - Press the Verify button to compile the code, or
+ - Make sure to remove any serial devices on the Funnel (such as a bluetooth module).
  - Press the Upload button to compile and program the Funnel I/O board

 Deleting the twi.o file simply forces Arduino to recompile the TWI code used